Gabe9T/mushroom-client/README.md

 ```

-* In Program.cs, enter the following code:
+* To enable CORS, In Program.cs, enter the following code:

 ```